VladX09/mind-mapper/README.md

 ![hello image](examples/readme.png)

 **Features**
-- Describe your map in readable, clean and minimalistic YAML
+- Describe your map with readable, clean and minimalistic YAML
 - Use themes to apply common attributes to nodes without boilerplate dot files
-- Use Python expressions and regexps as predicates to apply styles dinamically
+- Use Python expressions and regexps as predicates to apply styles dynamically

 ## Installation
 ```shell